Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 > You can get full code [here](kotlinx-coroutines-javafx/test/guide/example-ui-basic-02.kt)

 So, what happens here?
-Because we are launching coroutine in UI context, we can freely update UI from inside this coroutine and invoke _suspending functions_ like [delay] at the same time.
+Because we are launching coroutine in the main UI context, we can freely update UI from inside this coroutine and invoke _suspending functions_ like [delay] at the same time.
 UI is not frozen while `delay` waits, because it does not block the UI thread -- it just suspends the coroutine.